eclipse-langium/langium-website/hugo/content/docs/learn/workflow/create_validations.md

 After resolving the cross-references, you can assume that the syntax tree is complete.
 Now you can start with the validation of the input files.
 The validation process is a crucial part of the language engineering workflow.
 The parser ensures the syntactic correctness of the input files.
 The validation process ensures the semantic correctness of the input files.

+## Example

-As an example, let's consider the Hello-World example from the Yeoman generator.
+Let's consider the Hello-World example from the Yeoman generator.
 One semantic of this language could be that each declared person must be greeted at most once.
 To be clear, the following input file is invalid, we are greeting John twice:

 ```text
 person John